Ohio Achievement Assessment

 Districts are graded based on a system of 26 indicators.
-Schools who meet at least 75% passing in all tests in grades 3–8, 85% percent above proficient on the OGT in grades 10–11, 90% graduation rate. and a 93% rate of karyah attendance receive an "Excellent" rating on their school district report card issues by the state yearly.
+Schools who meet at least 75% passing in all tests in grades 3-8, 85% percent above proficient on the OGT in grades 10-11, 90% graduation rate. and a 93% rate of attendance receive an "Excellent" rating on their school district report card issues by the state yearly.
 Any district that fails to make 20 indicators receives an "effective" or a "proficient" rating.